Realizing Our Mission

 An alumna of our Sturm College of Law, Laura Maresca serves as vice chancellor for human resources and inclusive community.
 She’s spent her career engaged in employment law and human resources with an emphasis on investigating and resolving workplace conflict.
 With experience in all aspects of the employment relationship, she aims to ensure that our faculty and staff work in an environment that allows them to achieve their full potential and to create a strong sense of community and shared purpose among all DU employees.

-Renea Morris, vice chancellor for marketing & communications
+Renea Morris, vice chancellor for marketing and communications

 As vice chancellor for marketing and communications, Renea Morris leads the strategy for developing a cohesive brand narrative and enhances the visibility of the University.
 With more than 25 years of marketing and communications experience in the private sector and in public higher education, Renea most recently served as chief marketing officer at Ohio University.
 Renea has a collaborative and engaging leadership style.
 With her team of marketing and communications professionals and by working across the university to build diverse stakeholder teams, Renea's constant aim is to find compelling and consistent ways to enhance the DU story.